About Dawn Potter, AP, Dipl.OM

-What makes Dawn unique?
+What makes Dawn Potter unique?

 has relationships with other local qualified health care professionals, to refer patients out when needed.

 maintains a comprehensive on-site herbal pharmacy that contains no endangered species and is comprised of American-based brands which are GMP-certified and 3rd party tested.

 carries liquid pediatric formulas that are tailored to the needs of children.

-Education & Licences
+Education & Licenses